Rutendo0/niakazi-website/replit.md

-# Dandemutande ICT Solutions Web Application
+# NIAKAZI ICT Solutions Web Application

 ## Overview

-This is a full-stack web application for Dandemutande, an ICT solutions company based in Zimbabwe.
+This is a full-stack web application for NIAKAZI, an ICT solutions company based in Zimbabwe.
 The application serves as a corporate website showcasing services, products, and allowing customer contact and newsletter subscriptions.
 Built with modern web technologies, it provides a professional online presence with both static content presentation and dynamic data handling capabilities.

 ## System Architecture